nmihreteab879-design/Natnael-s-projects/README.md

  Hi, I'm Natnael Mihreteab

 I’m an aspiring IT/SOC professional with hands-on experience in Active Directory, osTicket, Azure, and Windows administration.
-Below are the projects I've completed to build real-world IT skills.
+Below are the projects I've completed.

  **👨‍💻 IT Help Desk Projects**